-Why onshore call centres are back in vogue
+Why onshore call centres are becoming trendy again

 Editors note: A recent article in CMO has highlighted a shift in onshore call centres (in their own country) from the recent trends in pursuing cheaper offshore alternatives typically through outsourced providers.

 Whilst the article was written for a U.S market, there is a special mention for the Asia/Pacific region and it certainly provides some interesting insights into the changing landscape of the outsourcing value proposition that is starting to come to fruition.

 In fact, as recently as September 2018 both Whirlpool and iSelect have announced they are bringing offshore jobs back to onshore call centres.

 And with the $AUD losing value to the $USD, a host of offshore call centre options continue to become less commercially palatable.

 With most companies now expecting to compete on CX, not price or product, it’s certainly a changing landscape.

 Why Onshore Call Centres are back in fashion

 There has been a notable increase in contact centre onshoring activity in recent years, according to new research from outsourcing consultancy and research firm Everest Group.

 In 2015, the percentage of contact centre contracts with significant onshore delivery climbed to 53 per cent, up from 49 per cent in 2013 and just over a third (35 per cent) in 2010.